Transgender rights in the United States: Driver's licenses and state identification cards

+On July 1, 2023, Kansas Senate Bill 180 went into effect, mandating that gender markers on birth certificates and driver's licenses reflect a person's sex at birth – reversing a 2019 federal equal protection lawsuit settlement which allowed birth certificates to be changed to reflect a person's gender identity.

+In January 2024, Florida banned changing the gender marker on driver's licenses.
+Additionally, any person "misrepresenting" their gender would be subject to criminal and civil penalties.

+In August 2024, the Texas Department of Public Safety (DPS) issued a statement saying they would no longer accept court orders as a basis to change a person's sex on their drivers license, effectively banning trans people from changing their sex on their drivers license.
+The statement also "directs drivers license employees to send the names and identification numbers of people seeking to change their sex on their license to a particular email address" with the subject line "Sex Change Court Order."
+Drivers license employees are also ordered to "scan into the record" court orders or other documents associated with any sex change requests.
+The DPS refused to say how this information will be used.
+However two years prior, Attorney General Ken Paxton ordered workers at DPS to gather a list of people who had changed their sex on their Texas driver's licenses and other department records.

 In addition, a number of states and city jurisdictions have passed legislation to allow a third gender marker on official identification documents (see below).

 Cases

 In May 2015, six Michigan transgender people filed Love v.
 Johnson in the United States District Court for the Eastern District of Michigan, challenging the state's policy requiring the information on a person's driver's license match the information on their birth certificate.
 This policy requires transgender people to change the information on their birth certificates in order to change their driver's licenses, which at the time of filing was not possible in Tennessee, Nebraska and Ohio, where three of the plaintiffs were born, and requires a court order in South Carolina, where a fourth was born.
 The remaining two residents were born in Michigan, and would be required to undergo surgery to change their birth certificates.
 The plaintiffs in the case are represented by the American Civil Liberties Union.

 In November 2015, Judge Nancy Edmunds denied the State of Michigan's motion to dismiss the case.